lucy/p/README.md

 security if you run your decryption operations on e.g. a yubikey.
 The upside to this is that your entry names are not leaked.

-TODO: optionally encrypt+base64 entries in the store?
+TODO?: optionally encrypt+base64 entries in the store TODO?: switch to jq